MultiChain/multichain-explorer/README.md

 MultiChain Compatibility
 ------------------------

-The explorer currently supports MultiChain Alpha 26.
+The explorer does not yet support protocol version `10007`, which is the default for new blockchains created with MultiChain 1.0 alpha 27.
+Either use MultiChain 1.0 alpha 26 or create a chain using protocol `10006`:

+    multichain-util create [chain-name] 10006

+You can check the protocol version of an existing chain using the `getinfo` command.
+Support for the new protocol will be available shortly.

 Installation
 ------------

-To install MultiChain explorer for the current user (recommended):
+To install MultiChain Explorer for the current user (recommended):

     cd multichain-explorer
     python setup.py install --user

-If you have root permission and want to install MultiChain explorer for all users on the system:
+If you have root permission and want to install MultiChain Explorer for all users on the system:

     cd multichain-explorer
     sudo python setup.py install